Clemapfel/mousetrap/docs/01_installation.md

 ## Uninstallation

-If we would like to remove mousetrap from our machine, we only need to delete the following:
+To remove mousetrap from our machine, we only need to delete the following:

 + `libmousetrap.so`, usually installed to `/usr/local/lib` or `/user/local/lib64`
 + folder `mousetrap` and all its contents, usually installed to `/usr/local/include`